QueryPie development #8: Background on Front-end Developing

 That’s a lot of data being printed out.

-So we had to find a good and easy-to-handle template engine and manage it so that the template codes needed for each screen were not wasted.
+We had to find an excellent and easy-to-handle template engine and manage it so that the template codes needed for each screen were not wasted.
 Unfortunately, getting a list of templates in a design document and keeping them in your head has limits.

-And the bigger problem was that after converting the template code into template engine, there was a flickering phenomenon in DOM Node.
-In addition, the events bound to DOM Node had a problem of unbinding before the screen was re-drawn and then binding again.
+And the bigger problem was that after converting the template code into a template engine, there was a flickering phenomenon in DOM Node.
+Also, the events bound to the DOM Node had a problem of unbinding before the screen was re-drawn and then binding again.

 In the meantime, we worried about whether Garbage collection was doing well and if there was a memory leak, but it was impossible to check every single aspect in a short time.

-I thought I could overcome this problem if I split and managed as many targets as I could, but I couldn’t find the perfect balance.
+I thought I could overcome this problem if I split and managed as many targets as possible, but I couldn’t find the perfect balance.

 Problem 3.
 Lack of Error Reports

-If the owner of a newly opened restaurant is able to know and understand everything the customer feels, then that restaurant will be a huge success.
-But it is not easy to gauge the satisfaction level of customers from different backgrounds when it comes to aspects like the taste of food, enjoyment of atmosphere, cleanliness, music and service.
+If the owner of a newly opened restaurant knows and understands everything the customer feels, then that restaurant will be a huge success.
+But it is not easy to gauge customers' satisfaction level from different backgrounds when it comes to aspects like the taste of food, enjoyment of atmosphere, cleanliness, music, and service.